Fat Hen, Lamb's quarters or Goose foot

 • It responds strongly to N and has a moderate response to P.

 • It has a strong response to high K levels, and it is very competitive when K levels are high.
-So limit the soil levels of N and K where possible.
+Limit N and K where possible.

-The reason it is difficult to wet, is that although most dicot weeds have a wax layer, Goose Foot has a crystalline wax layer more similar to those you find in grasses.
+• It is difficult to wet, because Goose Foot has a crystalline leaf wax layer similar to those in grasses.

 • 2,4-D Amine.
-Apply when the weeds are young and actively growing.
+Use when the weeds are young and actively growing.
 You may well need to make repeat applications.

 • Dicamba.
-Apply to rapidly growing plants.
-Smaller plants are easier to control, and you will need to use higher rates for larger plants.
-Do not apply when outside temperatures exceed 26°C. Do not use Dicamba on Bufffalo grass.
+Use on growing plants.
+Small plants are easy to control, and you will need higher rates for large plants.
+Do not use when the temperature exceeds 26°C. Do not use Dicamba on Bufffalo grass.

 • MCPA.
-Increases the spectrum of Fat Hen control if it is in a mix.
+This increases the spectrum of weed control if it is in a mix.

 • Ethofumesate.